terrisgit/alpine-puppeteer-docker/README.md

 - Docker version 20 or later

-## Running a Shell in the Container
+## Retrieving the version of Chromium

-`docker run -it terrisgit-alpine-puppeteer ash`
+`docker run -it container_id chromium-browser --version`

-In the shell, run 'chromium-browser --version'.